DimaDoesCode/Yandex_Practicum-Statistical_Data_Analysis/statistical_data_analysis/README.md

 ## Task
 Preliminary analysis of tariffs on a small sample of clients.

+<a href="https://github.com/DimaDoesCode/Yandex_Practicum-Statistical_Data_Analysis/blob/master/statistical_data_analysis/Project%20Statistical%20data%20analysis.ipynb">To view the Jupyter Notebook code of the research, click on this link.</a>

 ## Libraries used
 <i>pandas, numpy, seaborn, matplotlib.pyplot, scipy</i>